-What to see at this month-long photo fest
+What to see at the month-long 2016 Contact Photography Festival

 Now in its 20th year, the Scotiabank Contact Photography Festival spreads images by a talented roster of international photographers across 100-plus Toronto galleries and businesses.
 Among the exhibitions on view throughout May, a number spotlight the beauty of the built form.
 Below, we flag five photography shows that focus on architecture and design.